vincekurtz/kinova_drake/README.md

 can be found in `examples/point_cloud_demo.py` (simulation) and `examples/point_cloud_demo_hw.py` (hardware).

-We use a genetic algorithm and a simple geometric heuristic (described [here](http://manipulation.csail.mit.edu/clutter.html)) to select a grasp location.
+We use a simple geometric heuristic (described [here](http://manipulation.csail.mit.edu/clutter.html)) to select a grasp location.

-Note that you need to run a meshcat server before running the point cloud example.
-This is as simple as running `meshcat-server` in a terminal, assuming `drake/bin` has been added to the `$PATH`.